Launceston, Cornwall: Culture

 The poet Charles Causley was a native and long-standing resident of the town where he was both born and died.
 He was at one time contender for Poet Laureate and died in 2003, aged 86.
 His grave is in the St Thomas Churchyard near the house he lived in, which carries a blue plaque.
 He contributed the account of Launceston to a feature in the Sunday Times magazine called "Village England".
 He describes it as belonging to England rather than to Cornwall " Launceston is one of the most important towns in Daphne du Maurier's novel Jamaica Inn.

-Launceston annually hosted the "Castle Rock" music festival in July, which took place on the lower grounds of the castle which overlooks the town (within the outer walls).
+Launceston annually hosted the "Castle Rock" music festival in July and August, which took place on the lower grounds of the castle which overlooks the town (within the outer walls).
 As well as a vibrant mix of local bands, the 2006 festival was headlined by Capdown which massively improved the event's profile.
-The first concert was performed in 2000 and featured a young artist who was unknown at the time, Jamie Cullum.
-The festival was headlined on two occasions by local Rock band Syrup, who were signed to Great West Records, which was set up by Big Country bass player, Tony Butler, and his long-term friend, Luke Maguire.
+The first concert was performed in 1994 and the 2000 edition featured a young artist who was unknown at the time, Jamie Cullum.

 The Cornish & Devon Post is one of the newspapers for the district and its office is in the town.
 Local-specific editions of the paper and other publications are produced.
 It was founded in 1856 and incorporates the Launceston Weekly News.
 The Cornish Guardian North Cornwall edition covers Launceston.
 Four FM radio stations can be received: BBC Radio Cornwall, Pirate FM, Heart West, and Radyo an Gernewegva (online or via large aerials).
 In December 2013 a periodic community audio magazine was incepted The Launceston Podcast with catch-up services online.
+Local TV coverage is provided by BBC South West and ITV West Country.
+Television signals are received from the Caradon Hill TV transmitter.

 Sporting clubs include amateur football club Launceston F.C. who play at Pennygillam, rugby union side Launceston Rugby Club who play at Polson Bridge, Launceston Cricket Club, Launceston Golf Club and Dunheved Bowling Club.

 There are three community-based drama groups within Launceston itself.
 Oksigen Theatre is mainly concerned with training children in acting and produces one high quality show each year under the direction of Oksana Wroath, an ex-professional Russian stage actress.

+Launceston is twinned with Plestin-les-Grèves in Brittany, France.